 To rig, run the hook through the nose and thread down the body enough to hide the shank of the jig hook.
 Or just hook through the tip for even greater action.
 If you make the hook exit the body early and then bury the hook tip again, you’ve got something almost “weedless.”
 It also works as a great addition to other lures such as spoons, spinnerbaits, or topwater lures.

 The curly grub tail was one of my first lures as a kid and it has never left my short list of “go to” lures.
 My kids and I always have a variety of colors and sizes on hand.
 Want to learn more?
-Check out these articles on lure types and how to fish them.
+Check out these articles on techniques for fishing with lures.